 The Department's pride is the CAD/CAM Laboratory in which Rs.27 Lakhs from projects sanctioned by AICTE, New Delhi were invested.
-The laboratory boasts of 110 computer systems with Core i3, a server and latest and advanced Software like AutoCAD, Mechanical Desktop, CATIA, MSC Nastran, Autodesk Inventor, CAEFEM, ANSYS, Pro E. The Department was awarded a MODROB's project by AICTE with a sanction of an amount of Rs.12 Lakhs to establish Mechatronics Laboratory for B.Tech and M.Tech students.
-The laboratory consists of Mechatronics equipment, which enable the students to learn principles of equipment and simulation software.
+The laboratory boasts of 130 computer systems with Pentium IV, a server and latest and advanced Software like AutoCAD, Mechanical Desktop, CATIA, MSC Nastran, Autodesk Inventor, CAEFEM, ANSYS, Pro E, CadianMech-2002.
+The Department was awarded a MODROB's project by AICTE with a sanction of an amount of Rs.12 Lakhs to establish Mechatronics Laboratory for B.Tech and M.Tech students.
+The laboratory consists of 18 P-IV latest systems and Mechatronics equipment, which enable the students to learn principles of equipment and simulation software.